CrossFit Diet and Nutrition: The Ultimate Guide

 One of the central pillars of those transformations has been the dietary changes that people make when they start CrossFit.

-The best CrossFit Diet is one that is based on clean, healthy foods that help to both fuel your workouts and aid in recovering from them as quickly as possible.
+The best CrossFit Diet is one that is based on clean, healthy foods and snacks that help to both fuel your workouts and aid in recovering from them as quickly as possible.

 The word "diet" in this context is not about starving yourself, but rather the food choices that you make on a daily and long term basis.